keeganmjgreen/3D-Printed-Sensors-Development-Platform/Using-Conductive-Paint.md

 ​ \
 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Safety/ANSI_Caution_Header_-_1998.svg" alt="Caution" style="zoom:25%;" />

-**Caution:** Wear safety glasses and gloves whenever working with wet conductive paint to avoid getting it or water contaminated with it in your eyes or on your skin.
+**Caution:** Wear safety glasses and gloves whenever working with wet conductive paint and wash your hands throughroughly afterward.
+Failure to do so may result in conductive paint or water contaminated with it in your eyes or on your skin.

 Do all of the following over a lab sink.
 Do not wait long between steps to prevent the conductive paint from drying/hardening in the nozzle tip of the syringe.